Natasha Howard, Jordin Canada lead the way as Storm drubs Atlanta Dream 82-66

-ATLANTA — Natasha Howard had 19 points and 14 rebounds, Jordin Canada added 12 points and eight assists, and the Seattle Storm beat the Atlanta Dream 82-66 on Friday night.
+ATLANTA — Natasha Howard had 19 points and 14 rebounds, Jordin Canada added 12 points and seven assists, and the Seattle Storm beat the Atlanta Dream 82-66 on Friday night.

 Alysha Clark had 11 points and Mercedes Russell and Jewell Loyd each scored 10 for Seattle.
 The defending WNBA champion Storm continue to be without reigning MVP Breanna Stewart (out for the season due to an Achilles injury), 11-time All-Star Sue Bird (out indefinitely after arthroscopic surgery Thursday on her left knee) and coach Dan Hughes (on medical leave after having a cancerous tumor removed from his digestive tract May 14).